reinventing the a level retake tutorial college

 “Last year my results were CCB and I only got my insurance offer at uni which was Manchester Met.
 I actually went for one week but felt disappointed because I knew I could have done better and my results didn’t reflect my capabilities.
 I left Manchester Met and had an interview at Rochester where I was reassured and encouraged to aim higher.
 It has helped to raise my ambition and realise my potential – my previous school told me I would never get into a Russell Group university.
 The teachers have made me truly interested in my subjects and see their relevance in the world.
 I’ve got five offers from Exeter, Birmingham, Sheffield, Manchester, Newcastle.”

-Many students who miss their A level grades and university places have traditionally faced the prospect of spending an unplanned gap year retaking their A levels at independent sixth form tutorial colleges.
+Many students who miss their A level grades and university places have traditionally faced the prospect of spending an unplanned gap term or even a year retaking their A levels at independent sixth form tutorial colleges.

 “Kent’s best kept educational secret.”